AgileVentures/av-static-website/source/blog_articles/2017-11-22-av-ecosystem-review-what-the-hell-was-I-doing.html.markdown

 | what is agile development  | 4             | 12     | 136    |
 | code programmer            | 3             | 10     | 142    |

 Quality runs from 1 to 10 and our quality scores are low because these keywords are not appearing on our landing pages.
 This means that we have to pay Google more of our ad budget for them.
 Apparently our Google ad budget will go further if we can increase the instance of these terms on our home page.
-In principle a straightforward fix and gets me thinking about getting set up for the A/B test of some alternate home page based on what we developed for our design sprint back in June.
+In principle, a straightforward fix, and gets me thinking about getting set up for the A/B test of some alternate home pages, based on what we developed for our design sprint back in June.

-So I go ahead and create a [ticket](https://github.com/AgileVentures/WebsiteOne/issues/1982), actually using part of the form template that we have (should I adjust those?) and reflect on how I still don't know if any of our Google AdWords activity has actually led to any revenue.
+So I go ahead and create a [ticket](https://github.com/AgileVentures/WebsiteOne/issues/1982), actually using part of the form template that we have (should I adjust those?), and reflect on how I still don't know if any of our Google AdWords activity has actually led to any revenue.
 I know we've got a couple of thousand additional users, but I don't know if any of them have helped make this whole enterprise more sustainable ...

-Anyway, given I have a ticket that gives me license to create a branch on which to do the work.
+Anyway, given I have a ticket, that gives me license to create a branch on which to do the work.
 Let's review the chunks of text we have on the home page:

 *Project Launch Pad*